capire/samples/readme.md

 ## Grow as you go...

-After the jumpstart, have a look into the enclosed sub folders/projects, which are:
+After the jumpstart, open in VS Code, e.g. `code .`, and inspect the enclosed sub folders/projects, which are:

 - [bookshop](bookshop) – a simplistic [primer app](https://cap.cloud.sap/docs/get-started/in-a-nutshell)
 - [reviews](reviews) - a generic reuse service